-We wish to thank the many individuals who provided data or helped in the preparation of this paper, including: Mathieu Ouellet of the Marine Environmental Data Service in Ottawa; R. Losier of the Biological Station in St. Andrews, for providing St. Andrews and Prince 5 data.
-We also thank Eugene Colbourne, Manfred Stein and Peter Galbraith for their comments which improved the document.
+We wish to thank the many individuals who provided data for this paper, including: Mathieu Ouellet of the Marine Environmental Data Service in Ottawa; Paul McCurdy of the Biological Station in St. Andrews, for providing St. Andrews and Prince 5 data.
+We also thank Eugene Colbourne and Gary Maillet for their comments which improved the document.